KimBergstroem/currency-Converter-PythonApi/README.md

 - [Scaler](https://www.scaler.com/topics/capitalize-in-python/) for their tutorial on capitalizing strings in Python.
 - [Stack Overflow](https://stackoverflow.com/questions/5904969/how-to-print-a-dictionarys-key) for how to display keys, values in formatted form.
 - [Code Institute](https://codeinstitute.net/global/) for checking basic python programming tips and steps.
+- [ItNext.io](https://itnext.io/overwrite-previously-printed-lines-4218a9563527) for learning line clearing and line removing with import time.
 - [nkmk](https://note.nkmk.me/en/python-textwrap-wrap-fill-shorten/),
 - [Scaler](https://www.scaler.com/topics/how-to-clear-screen-in-python/) for their discussions on using the `textwrap` module and clearing the screen in Python.